SauravKanchan/svelte-chartjs/README.md

-# svelte-chartsjs
+# svelte-chartjs

-Svelte wrapper for [charts.js](https://www.chartjs.org/) Open for PRs and contributions!
+Svelte wrapper for [chart.js](https://www.chartjs.org/) Open for PRs and contributions!